Joint Venture Agreement: Definition, Key Terms, How It Works

 What is a Joint Venture Agreement?

-Joint venture agreements, also called JV agreements, are contractual consortiums of two parties.
-They usually seek to join both party’s resources to achieve a specific objective.
+Joint venture agreements, also called JV agreements, are contractual consortiums of two or more parties.
+They usually seek to join both party’s resources to achieve a specific objective, such as entering a new market, or sharing risks and costs.
 The party’s benefit by receiving proportionately split profits and distributed ventures.

 There are two types of joint venture agreements, including: